 "...you don't want your children involved in that stuff."

 As a Wiccan and a parent, I have the utmost respect for parental rights.
-That's one of the reasons I'm so glad that my religion teaches tolerance towards others, and discourages proselytizing and preaching.
+That's one reason I'm so glad that my religion teaches tolerance towards others and discourages proselytizing and preaching.

 But again, how does being friendly with a neighbor equate to getting your children involved with their religion?
-And again, I'm just struck with that sense of pity for the fear and loathing on display toward people with different beliefs.
+Again, I'm just struck with that sense of pity for the fear and loathing on display toward people with different beliefs.

 "I mean they have power, don't think it's not real, it is real."

-Robertson is correct here... of course Wiccans have power.
-Wicca teaches everyone has power: the power of our minds, to learn and make smart choices.
+Robertson is correct here; of course, Wiccans have power.
+Wicca teaches everyone has power: the power of our minds, to learn and to make smart choices.
 We have the power of our bodies, the strength to help ourselves and help others.
-We have the power of our spirits, to show compassion and tolerance to our fellow human beings.
+We have the power of our spirits to show compassion and tolerance to our fellow human beings.

-Robertson has these powers too, if he chose to wield them.
+Robertson has these powers, too, if he chooses to wield them.

 That's sad on so many levels.
 It's sad because it's a false and unfounded accusation towards people Robertson doesn't even know.
 It's sad because of the hypocrisy displayed here by a man who comes from a religion that preaches not to judge people and not to bear false witness against others.
 It's sad to think of all the Christians who look up to Robertson trying to shut themselves and their children off from the world.

-In my experience, many Christians are wonderful, loving people who are trying to lead a good life.
+Many Christians are wonderful, loving people who are trying to lead a good life, in my experience.
 They try to follow the example set by Christ.
-I might not share their views on the details, but that's okay-- they don't share my views either.
-I've been able to get along well with my Christian family members and friends because we can maintain a mutual respect for each other's rights and differences.
+I might not share their views on the details, but that's okay—they don't share my views either.
+I've been able to get along well with my Christian family members and friends because we can maintain mutual respect for each other's rights and differences.

-Rather than fear, we opt for clarity and just try to be good to each other.
+Rather than fear, we opt for clarity and try to be good to each other.
 We don't assume the worst intentions of each other and harbor unfounded suspicions out of fear.
-Having mutual respect for each other's rights is all it really takes.
+Having mutual respect for each other's rights is all it takes.
 That's a choice everyone can make.
-We don't have to choose fear, which only leads to mistrust, hatred and a multitude of problems.
+We don't have to choose fear, which only leads to mistrust, hatred, and a multitude of problems.

 The Advice I Would Give Nick

-I would tell Nick that he should not judge his neighbor by their religion, but what their religious values and ideals are, and how well they live up to them.
+I would tell Nick that he should not judge his neighbor by their religion but instead by what their religious values and ideals are and how well they live up to them.

 But don't just discriminate; give them a chance, as they should give you a chance.
-And if they are good, they will respect your rights-- your parental authority, your freedom of beliefs and the right to practice your religion as you see fit.
-Find common ground, find a truce, and you might actually find a friend you can trust.
+And if they are good, they will respect your rights—your parental authority, your freedom of beliefs, and the right to practice your religion as you see fit.
+Find common ground, find a truce, and you might find a friend you can trust.

 Be a wonderful example to your son of how people don't have to agree on everything to share a community.
-You can still teach your son your religious beliefs-- of course you should absolutely do that!
-It okay to say you disagree with something someone else believes or practices.
+You can still teach your son your religious beliefs—of course; you should absolutely do that!
+It's okay to say you disagree with something someone else believes or practices.
 But you can also show him that neighbors can still reach out to each other, support each other, and treat each other with dignity and respect.

 © 2015 Mackenzie Sage Wright